Menu Close

 Theories of Addiction: The Stages of Change

 No one knows why it is easy for some people to overcome addiction but it’s hard for others.
 Some psychologists believe that the “Stages of Change” theory offers insight.
 According to the National Institutes of Health, 10 percent of Americans struggle with drug use disorder at some point during the course of their lives.
 The organization estimates that, at the moment, more than 23 million people are addicted to drugs.
 Fortunately, many people are able to overcome their addictions.
 Utilizing resources such as detox, rehab, and 12-step programs, a lot of addicts are able to put their days of drug abuse behind them.
 But, as overdose statistics show us, many people aren’t so lucky.
 The National Institute of Drug Abuse estimates that 72,000 people died of a drug overdose in 2017.
 Oftentimes, these overdose victims are people who’ve tried to get clean but failed.
 Like their sober counterparts, a lot of these folks tried rehab and NA.
 Sadly, not all recovery efforts are successful.
-If you’re here because you’re worried that you or a family member might be an addict, call us for a free phone assessment.
+If you’re here because you’re worried that you or a family member might be an addict, call us today.
 We’ll help you to figure out whether the problem needs to be addressed.
 Obviously, this raises an interesting question: Why is it easy for some people to overcome addiction and hard for others?
 This question has persisted in the addiction research community for many years.
 Unfortunately, there aren’t any clear answers.
 But, one theory, referred to as the “Transtheoretical Model of Behavior Change”, attempts to explain why this is the case.
 While it’s far from a perfect theory (no theoretical model is perfect), it gives us some interesting insight into how to think about addiction.
 It also offers some techniques for helping addicts overcome addiction at their own pace.

 Transtheoretical Model?
 Huh?
 What Does That Mean?